True Season of Love

 She looked at his fingers and saw an onyx and diamond ring.
 It was Ptolemy, Eleni's brother!
 Shocked, Eleni clamped her hands over her mouth to keep from screaming.
 She went limp as she closed her bedroom door.

 Eleni had thought Olivia quiet and humble.
 Now she thought her cunning.
-She had walked into the Medical Annals of France, crossed her long, sleek, brown legs, and batted her eyelashes at Hulot and Bernard-Requin.
+She had walked into the Medical Annals of France, crossed her long, sleek, brown legs, and batted her eyelashes at Monsieur Hulot and Bernard-Requin.
 And voila!
 They hired her.
-Yet Olivia garnered respect for her hard work.
-She had the credentials Eleni lacked.
+Yet Olivia garnered respect for her hard work; she had the credentials.
+Eleni's family had the money to buy her position.

 In actuality, Eleni had resented Olivia’s success and popularity at work.
 She had befriended Olivia to keep an eye on her.
 She had even shared her large apartment on Haussmann Boulevard with Olivia and her sister, Connie.